-Weight-space localization determines \textit{where to intervene} for balanced unlearning.
-SurgUn conditions localization on pixel-space behaviour, however, exhaustive probing for a larger concept set would be expensive.
-To address this, we perform a one-time localization study that isolates the effect of individual blocks and allows us to select a minimal and stable intervention subspace.
-The resulting localization is reused across all further experiments.
-The blocks used for different experiments are listed in Table~\ref{tab: settings_block} in the Appendix.
+Weight-space localization determines where to intervene for balanced unlearning.
+We run this localization (Section \ref{sec: wsl}) on the set described above and use COMET to rank the candidate blocks, selecting the configuration that yields the optimal trade-off between unlearning and retention.
+We present the result of weight space localization in Figure \ref{fig: hyper} (refer to Figure \ref{fig: hyper_sd15} and \ref{fig: hyper_sana} in the Appendix for the other two backbones).
+The resulting localization is reused across all experiments, with the selected blocks listed in Table~\ref{tab: settings_block} in the Appendix.